912-Cernautan-Teofan/HMM-forward-and-viterbi/README.md

 - Uses simple console input/output for interaction.
 - The transition and emission probabilities, as well as the observation sequence, are hard-coded for clarity and simplicity.
 - Modular functions separate the Forward and Viterbi algorithms for ease of understanding and potential extension.
+- Libraries used are only for the usual standard functions (iostream) and for variables (string, vector, unordered_map).

 ## How to Use